dmongey101/texas-hold-em/README.md

 ## A live version can be found [Here](https://com-dm-texas-holdem.herokuapp.com/)

+## Testing the Features

+To test the features of the app:
+1. Open two browsers (or one regular and one Incognito Chrome window).
+2. Visit https://com-dm-texas-holdem.herokuapp.com/ on both browsers and sign up with two seperate accounts, or, two users have been created for testing so feel free to use them.
+* Account 1
+- **username**: Harry
+- **password**: p@ssword123
+* Account 2
+- **username**: Simon
+- **password**: p@ssword123
+3. As this game doesn't respond to live events, please **refresh the page** when changing from one browser to the other, to deal with the games progression.
+4. When logged in, use Harry to create a table.
+Fill out the form ensuring number of players = 2 and blinds = 10.
+5. Let Harry join that table and then switch to Simon.
+As Simon, find the table created by Harry and join it.
+6. As Harry joined the table first, he is first dealer.
+Simon is small blind.
+As there are only two players, big blind goes back to Harry.
+7. Let simon call as his first turn.
+By calling he is matching the big blind.
+8. On Harrys account (remember to refresh), as he is big blind, and it is pre flop, he will have the oppurtunity to raise or check.
+Let Harry check.
+9. The Flop cards should appear on both screens.
+Small blind always starts the betting so switch over to Simon

+Testing Checking:
+10. Let Simon Check.
+Betting should move to Harry where he can bet, check or fold.
+11. Let Harry Check.
+This will end Flop betting and the Turn card will show.

+Testing Betting:
+11. Let Simon Bet 10.
+The pot should increase by 10 and Simons chips decrease by 10.

+Testing Calling:
+12. Let Harry Call.
+The pot should increase by 10 and Harrys chips decrease by 10.
+This will end Turn betting and the River card will show.

+Testing Raising:
+13. Let Simon Bet 10.
+14. Let Harry Raise 10.
+The pot should increase by 20 and Harrys chips decrease by 20.

+Testing Winner:
+15. Let Simon Call.
+This will end the hand.
+16. A winner will have been determined and that player should recieve the pot.

+Testing Dealing:
+17. A deal button should now appear on Simons page as he is now the dealer.
+Press the button and a new set of cards will be dealt to all players.
+18. The blinds will also be taken from the appropriate players chip stack.

+Testing Folding:
+19. Let Harry Raise 10.
+20. Let Simon Fold.
+21. As there are only two players, Harry wins the hand.
+When there are more than 2 players the betting would continue to the next player, and the player that folded will be skipped until the next hand.

 ## UX

 The site has a very basic layout, making it easy for a user to interact and navigate around.